sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

        end
 ```

-The format `gender` accepts one value and if the value is equal to `1`, `gender` maps it to "Male", if the value is equal to `2`, it maps it to "Female", and for any other values it maps to `missing`.
+The format `gender` accepts one value and if the value is equal to `1`, `gender` maps it to "Male", if the value is equal to `2`, it maps it to "Female", and for any other values it maps them to `missing`.

 ```jldoctest
 julia> setformat!(ds, :z => gender)